samirimtiaz1996/NASAInternationalSpaceAppsChallenge2021Khulna_Mohakash_Virtual-Planetary-Exploration-v2.0/README.md

 # ARSS-Advanced Regolith Sampler System

-EDIT PROJECT
-HIGH-LEVEL PROJECT SUMMARY
+## HIGH-LEVEL PROJECT SUMMARY
-In the previous Apollo missions, astronauts reported difficulties while handling the regoliths.
+**In the previous Apollo missions, astronauts reported difficulties while handling the regoliths.
 Being ionized particles due to absorption of solar radiation, regoliths tend to stick to the astronaut's spacesuits &amp; other instruments.
 Also, scooping was difficult for the scattering of regoliths due to reduced gravity.
 Hence, We developed the ARSS which uses the RASSOR bucket technology to scoop &amp; trap the regoliths.
 The specialized bucket can be easily attached to the previous common handle of the toolset that ensures prevention of being a bulky device which makes it a handy tool for collecting samples or cleaning a planetary surface for space exploration or colonization missions.

 ## LINK TO PROJECT "DEMO"
 https://youtu.be/GMtsi5Rzzro